-Commonwealth Scholarships for Master’s and PhD study in the UK are offered for citizens of selected Commonwealth countries.
-Read more Read less
+Commonwealth Scholarships for master’s and PhD study in the UK are offered for citizens of selected Commonwealth countries.

-Students from developing countries who would not otherwise be able to study in the UK can apply for Commonwealth Shared Scholarships for Master’s study, jointly supported by UK universities.
+Students from developing countries who would not otherwise be able to study in the UK can apply for Commonwealth Scholarships for master’s or PhD study.

-Purpose: To contribute to development needs of Commonwealth countries by providing training for skilled and qualified professionals and academics who would not otherwise have been able to study in the UK.
+Purpose: to contribute to the development needs of Commonwealth countries by providing training for skilled and qualified professionals and academics who would not otherwise have been able to study in the UK.